 If you have a snowflake schema, which is an extension of a star schema with child entities off of the dimension tables, you can also create a bitmap join index off of the dimension tables in a snowflake schema.
-The syntax is, in essence, identical.
+In essence, the syntax is identical.